-Execution of the STP instruction sets the LCD enable bit (bit 3 of the LCD mode register) and bits 0 to 5 and bit 7 of the LCD power control register to "0" and the LCD panel turns off.
-To make the LCD panel turn on after returning from the stop mode, set these bits to "1".
+Execution of the STP instruction sets the LCD enable bit (bit 4 of the LCD mode register) to "0" and the LCD panel turns off.
+To make the LCD panel turn on after returning from the stop mode, set the LCD enable bit to "1".